Tara Gannon Carr – BA (Hons) in Performing Arts

-I have always had a keen interest in film TV and theatre, but I did not know where to begin.
-I felt I was late to the game being a mature student, but I am determined so I started researching and came across ATU Sligo performing arts course, it sounded so appealing and had what I was looking for.
-In School I was in all the plays creative with a great imagination, but I was never accepted as clever or studious.
+I have always had a keen interest in film, TV and theatre, but I did not know where to begin.
+I felt I was late to the game being a mature student, but I am determined so I started researching and came across ATU Sligo Performing Arts course, it sounded so appealing and had what I was looking for.
+In school I was in all the plays creative with a great imagination, but I was never accepted as clever or studious.
 I found out through this course and going back to college that I love study and I loved what this course had to offer.
 I got to express my talents and explore new ones.
 My confidence grew.
-As far back as I can remember I had always wanted to act and to be a part of the film industry, choosing this course was the perfect platform to enhance my abilities and gain new skill sets as an inspiring actor.
-But it was also the place where I discovered my love for Design specifically costume and set design.
-This course provided the opportunities to explore and develop my skills as a Designer.
+As far back as I can remember I had always wanted to act and to be a part of the film industry, choosing this course was the perfect platform to enhance my abilities and gain new skill sets as an aspiring actor.
+But it was also the place where I discovered my love for design, specifically costume and set design.
+This course provided the opportunities to explore and develop my skills as a designer.
 It opened so many doors which propelled me into the film and TV industry.
 I have been blessed and lucky enough to have worked on many productions with talented directors crew and cast.
-I started as a Costume standby then assistant supervisor, supervisor and now Designer.
+I started as a Costume Standby then Assistant Supervisor, Supervisor and now Designer.

 What specifically about the course did you particularly enjoy?